News from the Institute of Public Care

-A new report from IPC explores the current position with sheltered housing in Wales and recommends how to make the best use of this asset and ensure it contributes to the delivery of outcomes for older people.
+A report from IPC explores the current position with sheltered housing in Wales and recommends how to make the best use of this asset and ensure it contributes to the delivery of outcomes for older people.

 Transforming social care through the use of information and technology – sharing new and innovative practice

 Information and technology is transforming the way adults and children’s services are designed and delivered.
-This publication, co-produced by IPC, was launched at the National Children and Adult Services Conference on 2 November 2016.

 Exploring the implications of lessons learned from a project undertaken to review how to support people with dementia